tmatthey/tmath/README.md

 # Math #

 A collection of mathematical function and data structures written in C#.
-The library based on Test Driven Development.
+The library is based on Test Driven Development.

 (c) 2016 Thierry Matthey (matthey@gmail.com) -  MIT license